luophoe/analog_check/README.md

 # analog_check
-- look for the analog port names in .xls Excel files and in
+- look for the analog port names in .xls Excel file and in Verilog file
+- check if there are any analog port name that is in one file and not another